kuzzleio/sdk-javascript/doc/7/controllers/auth/delete-api-key/index.md

 <SinceBadge version="Kuzzle 2.1.0" />

-Deletes an API key for the currently loggued user.
+Deletes an API key for the currently logged user.

 <br />